mitchness/DoorDilemma/README.md

                 LARRY
          "Aggressively didn’t hold the door"?!
 That’s not even a thing!

+## SCENE 7 – Door Montage

+Scene 1.
+There is a set of double doors.
+Larry opens the first door for a stranger.
+Stranger enters.
+         Quickly juts ahead.
+Slightly pushes the stranger as he opens the 2nd door.
+Stranger looks at him and enters the second door.
+Just as Larry catches his breath, he notices a 3rd door.

+Scene 2.
+Larry is in a parking car garage elevetor.
+As the elevetor door opens, he lets a lady leave first.
+         This leads to a door.
+The lady opens the rather heavy door.
+Larry quickly rushes to help her open the door, akwardly.
+         This allows the lady to enter the door first.
+Larry follows.
+As she walks to her car, Larry is right behind her (Their cars are parked together).
+The farther they walk, the more she starts to get nervous.
+Larry is whistling a happy tune, un-awares.
+She makes a sharp right and quickly enters her car.
+Larry looks on.
+As she enters, Larry stands there, watching.
+They are parked together.
+Larry has parked backend-first so their doors driver side doors abut.
+At this point
+         Larry starts to get impatient, while the lady is at a mild panic.
+She quickly backs up so Larry has to wait.
+         As she reverses, they watch each other through the window.
+Larry, blissfully happy.
+Her, close to tears.

+Scene 3.
+Larry open the door for a nice, pleasant Girl Scout.
+Soon another arrives around the corner, then another.
+Soon, he
+         is holding the door open for the entire troup.
+This the troop leader and his strapping husband follow in the rear.
+Larry tries to continue to open the door for the two of them.
+The strapping man will not allow it.
+Larry tries to insist.
+To no avail.
+He gives in.
+The strapping man looks even more strapping as he holds the door open.
+Soon another troop follows behind.
+Larry is sandwiched between two troops of girl scouts.
+Looking sheepish.

+Scene 4.
+Larry enters a revolving door.
+A pair of kids are in there.
+Playing, having fun.
+The make the door stop suddenly.
+Laughing
+         Larry almost falls.
+More of this.
+As the kids start laughing harder and harder.
+Larry has a harder and harder time.

 ## SCENE 8 – EXT.
 HOTEL LOBBY ENTRANCE – DAY
 LARRY, JEFF, and SUSIE are walking up to a fancy hotel.
 A sleek AUTOMATIC SLIDING DOOR whooshes open as they approach.